 The dry air density at standard conditions for temperature and pressure (STP) (70° F and 14.7 psi) is 0.0749 lb./ft3.
-The density will vary based on the temperature and pressure, for example, at 90°F and an elevation of 5000 feet, with a pressure of 12.2 PSIG, the density of air is 0.060 lb./ft3.
-However, when compressing the air to 100 PSIG at 70° increases the density to 0.58 lb./ft3.
+The density will vary based on the temperature and pressure.
+For example, at 90°F and an elevation of 5000 feet, with a pressure of 12.2 PSIG, air density is 0.060 lb./ft3.
+However, compressing the air to 100 PSIG at 70° increases the density to 0.58 lb./ft3.
 One may calculate the density of air at different pressures and temperatures by using the ideal gas law.

 While most mass flow meters measure the flow rate at the actual conditions where the measurement is taking place, the general practice relates the flow rate to STP conditions, requiring knowing the air’s pressure and temperature at the measurement point.
 Flow measurements at STP conditions are mass flow since they refer to specific operating conditions.